- Download our Moving to Vienna Guide (PDF)

 Having ranked 24th out of 226 cities in the Mercer Cost of Living Survey for 2024, Vienna is an expensive destination for expats.
 If you're moving to the city for work, it's essential to ensure that your salary is high enough to comfortably cover the cost of living in Vienna.

 The good news is that Vienna is still cheaper than several European destinations, including Zurich in Switzerland, Copenhagen, Denmark and London, UK.
-In addition, Vienna caters for all budgets and generally has a wide selection of choices for those looking to save some money, as well as those after a more luxurious Viennese lifestyle.
+Additionally, Vienna caters to all budgets and generally has a wide selection of choices for those looking to save some money, as well as those after a more luxurious Viennese lifestyle.

 Cost of accommodation in Vienna

-Accommodation is one of the biggest costs that expats moving to Vienna will face.
-Rental costs vary depending on the area of the city and the size and condition of the property.
+Accommodation is one of the biggest costs you will face when moving to Vienna.
+Rental costs vary depending on the area of the city, the size of the property, and its condition.
 Living in the city centre is costlier than staying in the outlying suburbs.

-Finding a suitable property in Vienna can be challenging, and most expats enlist the help of a real estate agent.
-You should be aware that the agent can charge additional fees, which are equivalent to two or three months' rent.
-Tenants are expected to pay a security deposit, which is usually the equivalent of one to three months' rent.
+Finding a suitable property in Vienna can be challenging, so most expats enlist the help of an estate agent.
+The agent usually charges additional fees equivalent to two or three months' rent.
+Tenants are expected to pay a security deposit, which is often the equivalent of one to three months' rent.

 Cost of transport in Vienna

-The second-largest expense for people living in Vienna is that of car ownership.
-While purchasing a vehicle in Vienna is not always expensive, the cost of maintaining a car and paying for parking can become quite pricey over time.
+Car ownership is another huge expense of living in Vienna.
+While purchasing a vehicle in the city is not always expensive, maintaining a car and paying for parking can become quite pricey over time.

 Cost of groceries in Vienna

-Vienna is home to an abundance of grocery chains, such as Billa, Spar, and Hoffer.
-At these shops, you can find a good choice of groceries at reasonable prices.
+Vienna is home to many grocery chains, such as Billa, Spar, and Hoffer.
+You can find a good choice of groceries at these shops at reasonable prices.

-Those looking to indulge can head to Spar Gourmet or Merkur, both of which sell a variety of luxury items.
-Expats who are looking to save money should visit Penny Markt, which has many budget grocery options.
+Those looking to indulge can head to Spar Gourmet or Merkur, both of which sell various luxury items.
+If you are looking to save money, you should visit Penny Markt, which has many budget grocery options.
 Shopping at local markets is also a great way to save money on local seasonal produce.

 Cost of entertainment and eating out in Vienna